 There are 5 stages of Wilms’ Tumor:

 Stage I indicates that the tumor stayed in the kidney without spreading outside the renal capsule showing no vascular invasion.
-This is the most common stage of Wilms’ tumor accounting for 40% to 45% of all Wilms’ tumors.
+This is the most common stage of Wilms’ tumor accounting for 40% of all Wilms’ tumors.

 Stage II is when the tumor is confined to the kidney but involves the capsule around the kidney or the collecting system of the kidney.
-The tumor is still surgically removable since it is centralized to the kidney This stage accounts for 20% of Wilms’ tumors.
+The tumor is still surgically removable since it is centralized to the kidney.
+This stage accounts for 20% of Wilms’ tumors.

 Stage III indicates that the tumor has spread beyond the kidney.
 The margins of resection may contain tumor cells; the cancer may have spread to regional lymph nodes near the kidney or along the aorta or inferior vena cava.
 In addition, tumor that is spilled from the mass, either by biopsy or tumor rupture is also included in stage III.